qidi-community/Plus4-Wiki/content/modular-toolhead/front-blower-assembly/README.md

 When everything is aligned, push the plates together carefully, ensuring that the 3 small alignment pins on the rear of the front plate properly insert into their place holders on the rear plate.

+P.S.
+Ignore the front daughter-board in this photo, as it photo-bombed the shot :)

 ![Align Front Plate](./003.jpg)